My husband, Frank, experienced many quintessential, Norman Rockwell sort of Christmases as a child.

 But we tend to forget that TIME uses a huge airbrush on our memories.
 Thankfully, we most often reach for the memories of joy.

 Trying to recreate the best of those can be a frustrating experience.

 I was talking recently with a beautiful young lady about this very thing.
 She misses her college days.
 That was a wonderful time for her.
 Friends.
 Fun.
 Learning.
 Excitement.
 Love Found.

 Now life is different.
 Work schedules.
+Babies.
 Bills.
 Repairs.
 A marriage to grow.